 What I was looking for

-I’ve been in need of an upgrade for waaay too long.
-When I first laid eyes on these P790’s I was in love.
+I’ve been in need of an upgraded new set of irons for way too long.
+My first impressions of these players' distance category TaylorMade P790 irons were super positive.
+I looked at Mizuno but came back to the TaylorMade P790 irons.
+Call it love at first sight?
 The look is so sleek, but the head and sole of the club are a little thicker than a pure blade.
-I was searching for a club that had a slimmer topline and head shape than what I was used to, was able to be workable, but I also wanted something that still offered the forgiveness that I need since leaving the competitive golf world.
+I was searching for a club in the player's distance iron category that had a thinner top line and head shape and was workable.
+I didn't need clubs for a low-handicap golfer, I wanted something that still offered the forgiveness and consistency that I now need, since leaving the competitive golf world and no longer holding a very low handicap.
+Lastly, I was searching for something that provided better launch conditions than my previous irons which were constantly ballooning too high.

 Why I chose this club

-I chose these irons because of the look, feel, and workability that I experienced during my club fitting.
+I chose these TaylorMade P790 irons because of the classic design look, overall exquisite sound and feel, and workability that I experienced during my club fitting.
 I was also able to get custom shafts and grips installed as well, which made them that much better.
+I truly enjoy the massive amount of stability that I felt through the golf swing, it was balanced.
+The turf interaction was smooth and easy.

 What I love about it

-- Distance: The distance with these P790’s is fantastic!
+- Distance: The distance with these new TaylorMade P790 irons is fantastic!
+This is a player’s distance iron.
 I gained about 5 yards on average with each club compared to my previous model.
-Even with the loft weakened I gained yardage.
+Even with the loft weakened, I gained yardage.
+The ball speed I gained was phenomenal compared to other models I tested and didn't decrease much even on low face strikes.

-- Workability: The workability of these P790’s is fantastic.
+- Workability: The workability of these P790s is fantastic.
 I can draw right to left, cut it left to right, hit it high, low, pretty much wherever I want on command.
 It is still quite workable even when you don’t hit it on the center of the face as well.
+They offer supreme flexibility with the thin wall construction

-- Shaft Feel: I love the feeling and performance of the KBS Tour 90’s that I had installed in these irons.
+- Shaft Feel: I love the feeling and performance of the KBS Tour 90s that I had installed in these irons.
 They’re close to what I was used to in my previous model, are lightweight, and are mid-high launching which is what I wanted.
 I love to play a higher ball and stick greens.
+The swing weight was right for me.

 - Aesthetic Appeal: The aesthetic appeal of these irons is what initially drew me to them.
-They are sleek and tough-looking and make me excited to hit the ball!
+They also have fairly minimal offset to the club head, a cut-thru speed pocket, which only improves their sleek and tough look, making me excited to hit the ball!
+I never felt like the hosel stuck out too much.

-- Grip Feel: The stock grip on the P790’s is the Golf Pride Tour Velvet 360, which is the #1 grip on tour and is an awesome grip, but I chose to put on Golf Pride Tour Wrap grips as I love the tackier and almost squishy feel to them.
+- Grip Feel: The stock grip on the P790s is the Golf Pride Z-Grip 360 which is a top grip on tour and is an awesome option, but I chose to put on Golf Pride Tour Wrap grips as I love the tackier and almost squishy feel to them.
 This helps me maintain a lighter grip pressure on the club as well.
 White makes anything look better too!

 Issues I’ve encountered

-- Launch Angle: The launch angle was naturally a bit lower than I was used to due to the strong lofts and also the nature of the type of iron it is (non-game improvement).
-I quickly solved this by going with a lighter-weight shaft and also weakening the lofts 1 °.
+- Launch Angle: Although the significantly lower CG placement (Center of Gravity), the MOI in these clubs is fantastic, the natural launch angle was a bit lower than I was used to due to the strong lofts and also the nature of the type of iron it is (non-game improvement).
+I quickly solved this by going with a lighter-weight KBS90 steel shaft instead of the stock True Temper Dynamic Gold VSS or graphite Mitsubishi MMT shafts, and also by weakening the lofts 1°.
+With these adjustments, I was able to achieve the optimal launch I was searching for.

-- Spin: Spin was initially a little lower due to the launch angle, but this was solved by weakening the lofts as well.
+- Spin: During testing, I was achieving way less spin than desired due to the lower launch angle.
+However, this was solved by weakening the lofts.

 Best shot with this club

-My best shot so far with these irons was on a 165 yard downhill par 3.
+My best shot so far with these TaylorMade P790 irons was on a 165-yard downhill par 3.
 I pulled a 7 iron as that’s my 155-yard club (accounting for downhill), hit it to about 6 feet, and made the putt for birdie.
-I’m excited to hit some more close ones and hopefully have my first hole in one with these irons!
+I’m excited to hit some more close ones and hopefully have my first hole-in-one with these irons!

 Value for the money vs. other options

-These irons are by no means cheap.
-A stock 4-PW set will run you a little over $1000 before any custom shafts or grips.
-There are definitely some iron set options under $1k that are similar in playability and forgiveness as these P790’s.
-I would say if you’re looking to invest in something long-term like I am, these would be awesome for you.
-If you’re looking for a more middle-of-the-road set closer to $800, the Mavrik Pros and/or previous model Srixons come to mind.
-The Mavrik Pros are different in that they are a cast club (P790’s are forged), but the Srixons Z585’s will be forged like the P790’s
+These are by no means a cheap set of irons.
+The handicap range is mid to low player levels.
+A stock player’s package 4-PW set will run you a little over $1000 before any custom shafts or grips.
+There are definitely some iron set options under $1k that are similar in playability and forgiveness as these TaylorMade P790s.
+I would say if you’re looking to invest in a player's distance irons for the long term like I am, these would be some of the best irons for you.
+The TaylorMade stealth irons and Mizuno JPX hot metal irons series are in a similar ballpark.
+If you’re looking for a more middle-of-the-road price point closer to $800 or less, the Callaway Mavrik Pros, Callaway apex irons, and/or previous model Srixons come to mind.
+The Mavrik irons are different in that they are a cast club (P790s are forged), but the Srixons Z585’s will be forged irons like the P790s.
+These are not blade irons, these are more forgiving.
+Each of these options would still be great for mid-handicap golfers.